CAMPING - CAMPER SLIDE-ON

-David Hazlewood has spent many years perfecting his Wedgetail slide-on camper design and he's now content with its state of development.
-We spent a day with him, walking our way around the Wedgetail and also visited his compact but efficient factory in Newcastle NSW.
+David Hazlewood spent many years perfecting his Wedgetail slide-on camper design and he’s now sold the business on.
+We visited the compact but efficient factory in Newcastle NSW.

 The Wedgetail design is one of the best slide-on campers we’ve seen and it boasts more interior space than any other unit we’ve checked out.
 Wedgetails are two-plus metres in length and are designed for short-cab or extra-cab utes, not for crew cabs.
 Obviously, most Wedgetail customers are travelling couples, not families.